Dương Quốc Hoàng

-Dương Quốc Hoàng, known as "The Martian" or "Hoang Sao", is the highest-ranked Vietnamese pool player on the World Nineball Tour(WNT).
-In 2024, he became the first player from Vietnam to win a tournament on the World Nine-ball tour when he won the Scottish Open.
+Dương Quốc Hoàng, known as "The Martian" or "Hoang Sao", is a Vietnamese professional pool player.
+In 2026, he became the first Vietnamese player to win a major title in pool, winning the Premier League Pool in 2026.
 Dương is also a back-to-back Reyes Cup champion, having represented Team Asia in 2024 and 2025.

 Early life

 Dương Quốc Hoàng grew up in Quang Ninh.
 He began playing pool at a young age but stopped when he entered high school.
 At the age of 23, he moved to Ho Chi Minh City to find a new life, despite having no specific job prospects.
-At that time, Dương Quốc Hoàng had only VND2 million (approx. $100 in 2010) to his name, with no job or place to stay.
+At that time, Dương Quốc Hoàng had only 2 millions VND (approx. $100 in 2010) to his name, with no job or place to stay.

 In Ho Chi Minh City, Hoang found employment as a waiter at Sao Billiards Club.
-It was from this club that he adopted his nickname, 'Hoang Sao'.
+It was from this club that he adopted his nickname "Hoàng Sao".
 The income from the job was not high, but it allowed him time to practice.
 His talent was noticed by Luu Minh Phuc, a billiards owner and player.
-Mr. Phuc became Hoang's mentor and provided him with everything he needed to develop his career, including lodging, billiards equipment, and travel to tournaments.
+Phuc became Hoang's mentor and provided him with lodging, billiards equipment, and travel to tournaments.

 Career

 In 2017 he became the National Champion and also won a silver medal at the 2017 SEA Games.
 In 2019, at the Beijing Open, he defeated Shane Van Boening for the first time.
 In February 2023 Dương Quốc Hoàng again defeated Shane Van Boening, this time during the World Pool Championship in Poland.

-His victory in the 2024 Scottish Open in Rutherglen made him the first player from Vietnam to win a tournament on the World Nineball Tour.
+His victory in the 2024 Scottish Open in Scotland made him the first player from Vietnam to win a tournament on the World Nineball Tour.
 He defeated Oscar Dominguez 108 in the final.
-En route to the final, he defeated Carlo Biado, Francisco Sánchez Ruíz, Eklent Kaçi and Ko Pin-yi during the event.
+En route to the final, he defeated Carlo Biado, Francisco Sánchez Ruiz, Eklent Kaçi and Ko Pin-yi during the event.